ncalc/ncalc-async/CONTRIBUTING.md

 `release/vX.Y` branches contain the commits that are published as non-alpha versions, and any builds in them will get a `X.Y.Z` version number.

+## Creating a new major versions

+Any non-backward compatible features require a new major release.
+This should be created from `master` with `nbgv`:

+    git checkout master
+    nbgv set-release X.0-alpha

+Commit the new `version.json`.
+Create a branch for the new major release:

+    nbgv prepare-release

+`nbgv` will create a new `release/vX.Y` branch and update `version.json` in both that branch and in `master`.
+Check that it looks correct and then push both `master` and the new branch to this repository to trigger builds.
+Follow the publishing process below to tag and publish the release.

-## Creating a new major or minor versions
+## Creating a new minor versions

 New backward-compatible features should always be published in a new minor release.
 This should be created from `master` with `nbgv`:

     git checkout master
     nbgv prepare-release

 `nbgv` will create a new `release/vX.Y` branch and update `version.json` in both that branch and in `master`.
 Check that it looks correct and then push both `master` and the new branch to this repository to trigger builds.
+Follow the publishing process below to tag and publish the release.

 ## Creating a new patch release

-Just push commits to the relevant `release/vX.Y` branch to create a new patch release on that version.
+Just push commits to the relevant `release/vX.Y` branch, and follow the publishing process below to tag and publish the release.

+## Creating a new alpha release

+The current `master` can be released as an alpha by following the publishing process below.

 ## Publishing to NuGet

-Publishing to NuGet is done by Azure Pipelines, but triggered manually:

-* Under `Pipelines` in the left column, select `Releases`
-* Click `Create new release` in the top right corner
-* Under `Artifacts` select the build to be published in the version dropdown
-* Click `Create` to start the publishing process

-## Tagging the new version
+* Create and tag the new version with `nbgv`:

-After publishing a new non-alpha package use `nbgv` to tag the release:

-    nbgv tag release/vX.Y
+** Alpha releases: `nbgv tag master`
+** Other releases: `nbgv tag release/vX.Y`

-Push the tag to this repository (a command for this will be part of the output).
+* Push the tag to Github.
+* Go to https://github.com/ncalc/ncalc-async/tags and select the tag.
+* Click `Create release from tag` and copy the release notes from `CHANGELOG.md`, and publish the release.
+* A Github Action will run to package the library and publish it to Nuget.